trmcdowell/catscii/README.md

 # catscii

-fasterthanlime series project with some personal modifications
+fasterthanlime series project with a bunch of personal modifications.

-Serves cat pictures as ascii art over the internet
+Serves cat pictures as ascii art over the internet.
+Also geolocates by country and stores in analytics db, this only works when deployed due to dependency on a fly.io specific header.

 Build Docker image
 ```